slub/ocrd_kitodo/README.md

 #### Status

-To get a list of currently running containers:
+To get a list of currently running containers, do:

     make status